 Colorado plans to eventually accept cryptocurrencies for other transactions as well, such as payment for driver’s licenses and fishing licenses.

 This is just one way Colorado is putting itself “at the center of the crypto economy,” said Polis.
 In 2019, the city of Denver used blockchain technology to facilitate voting for residents overseas.
 Colorado has its very own Blockchain Solution Architect.
 There’s even a project to “move the state’s cattle-brand system onto the blockchain,” though that seems a bit oxymoronic.

 Though Colorado may be leading this charge, it isn’t acting in isolation.
 California Senate Bill 1275 would allow state agencies to accept cryptocurrencies as a method of payment for the provision of government services.
 Arizona and New York are among the states seeking to allow state agencies to accept cryptocurrency as payment for fines, penalties, taxes, and more.
 Hawaii and Massachusetts are two of the states looking to establish a blockchain and cryptocurrency task force.

 Miami, Florida, brought “the first CityCoin to market,” and Miami Mayor Francis Suarez intends to be “the first city in America to give a bitcoin yield as a dividend directly to its residents.”
-Across the country, a Wyoming-based crypto bank based is working to secure a master account with the U.S. Federal Reserve.
+Across the country, a Wyoming-based crypto bank is working to secure a master account with the U.S. Federal Reserve.

 And on March 9, 2022, President Biden signed an executive order “on ensuring responsible development of digital assets” that lays out the following objectives: